 After the stones were cut away, the remaining parts of the hills were reused for digging grand burial caves.
 The site is dotted with dozens of rock-hewn burial caves.
 Additionally, there are agriculture installations such as wine presses, cisterns and wells.

-The sites in the area were destroyed in the 7th C, after a short Persian period and the Arab conquest.
+The sites in the area were destroyed in the 7th century, after a short Persian period and the Arab conquest.

 Crusaders and Mamlukes